 What we love about these 25 Healthy One Pot Meals for Quick Dinners

 After a nice meal, what I really want to do is relax and talk with my family, not clean up a bunch of pots and pans.
 Does anyone actually enjoy cleaning the kitchen?!
 That’s why I love one pot meals.
 Less clean up, yes please!

 And as you know we keep on pumping out recipes to help you and your families eat better on a regular basis.
 This list of 25 Healthy One Pot Meals for Quick Dinners has it all.
 From chicken dishes, pasta, zucchini noodles, all the way to hearty soups.

-One-pot meals (as known as one-pot wonders) allow me to cooking a healthy meal for my family and spend less time cleaning up!
+One-pot meals (as known as one-pot wonders) allow me to cook a healthy meal for my family and spend less time cleaning up!
 All I have to do is measure out and chop my ingredients, throw them in the pot and watch them turn into a delicious meal.

 Looking for more dinner inspiration?
 Check out these other easy dinner round-ups:

 Chicken tortilla soup gets a makeover in this lighter, one-pot version.
 Packed with veggies for tons of flavor and lower in sodium than canned versions.
 Top with Greek yogurt, fresh lime juice or cilantro for added flavor.

 With the help of a few kitchen staples, this easy weeknight dinner is on the table in just 15 minutes!
 Filled with veggies like peppers, onions and potatoes, and topped with melted cheese, this skillet meal will be a hit with the whole family.

 We love all kinds of chili and sometimes it is nice to break out of your traditional ground meat & red bean variety.
 Whether using leftover chicken or a Rotisserie chicken from the deli, this chili can be pulled together quickly for an easy weeknight dinner.